ryardley/rxmsg/README.md

 At a later point we should have plugins to make it work with various messaging paradigms:

+- Communicate locally between threads / workers
+- socket.io (browser/server)
 - Kafka
-- socket.io (browser/server)
-- Communicate between threads / workers

 Some principles:

 - Avoid API complexity.
-- Keep middleware modular.
+- Declarative over imperative.
+- Modular message decoration.
 - Favour higher order functional configuration over classes.
 - Basic framework should work in all V8 environments.
 - Middleware might be environment specific.
-Eg. RabbitMiddlewarerequires node.
+Eg. `blockbid-messages/amqp` requires node. `blockbid-messages/socketio-browser` may require browser objects.

 ## Example Usage